The market for construction materials totals over £78bn.

 • Sales incentives and support for first-time buyers

-• Ongoing desirability of home ownership vs renting
+• Ongoing desirability of home ownership over renting

 • Disrepair of housing stock

-• Requirement for retrofit and cladding remediation works
+• ECO+ Requirement for retrofit and cladding remediation works

-• Need for decarbonisation and improvement for EPC ratings for rented sector
+• Need for decarbonisation and improvement for EPC ratings in the rented sector

 • Growth in warehousing and logistics space